 Shabkar’s Song of Practice: the entire path, from refuge to generation to completion in one song by one of the great sages of Tibet

-Only a true visionary Yogi could distil a path that fills lifetimes and books into a single song.
+Only a true visionary Yogi could distill a path that fills lifetimes and books into a single song.
 Such a Yogi is the great Shabkar Tsokdruk Rangdrol, an emanation of the great Milarepa.
 Both were famous for their songs of wisdom.
 After a tribute to the Guru and Buddhas, he explains well the urgency of practice:

 Leisure and fortune are hard to find, and death strikes quickly,